Chimney Cleaning Services

 Creosote is the byproduct of incomplete combustion of fossil fuels, including coal, oil and wood.
-When creosote builds up to 1/8 or 1/4" thick, it can ignite and start a fire in your chimney.
+When creosote builds up to 1/8" to ¼" thick, it can ignite and start a fire in your chimney.
 This can cause extensive damage to the chimney as well as your home.
 With an updraft, igniting creosote can sound like a train in your living room, but it may sound like howling wind outside if it ignites on just one side of the flue.
 Regardless, it can cause extensive damage.
-If you have creosote it’s important to give us a call so we may inspect it.
+If you have creosote it’s important to give us a call so we may remove it.

 There are several causes of a smoking fireplace.
 Your chimney requires proper capacity and draft to allow smoke up and out of the flue.
 Even if a fire is burning, a chimney that is operating too cold may have a low draft that is not sufficient to exhaust gases.
 A smoking fireplace may be caused by creosote build-up or debris in the flue, as well as a flue that is not sized properly.
 Our technicians will inspect your chimney to determine if soot build-up is the cause and perform an expert sweep to fix the problem.